umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ### Calling an Service

 To make a call to an authorized service, you first need to obtain an instance of `IAuthorizedServiceCaller`.
-This is registered with the dependency injection framework and as such can be injected into a controller, view or service class where it needs to be used.
+This is registered with the dependency injection framework.
+As such it can be injected into a controller, view or service class where it needs to be used.

 If making a request where all information is provided via the path and querystring, such as GET requests, the following method should be invoked: